 What is Quantum Information?

-Here is the description of Quantum Information given by the American Physics Society.
+Here is the description of Quantum Information given by the American Physical Society.

-Quantum Information was recently featured in the news of the American Physics Society.
+Quantum Information was recently featured in the news of the American Physical Society.

-The Division of Quantum Information has exhibited the most impressive growth during the last 5 years among all divisions of the American Physics Society, as you can see in
+The Division of Quantum Information has exhibited the most impressive growth during the last 5 years among all divisions of the American Physical Society, as you can see in

 which can be found in the website of the

-Explore more on your own via the following recommended book and internet links:
+Explore more on your own via the following recommended book, videos and games: